Mankind-Technologies/ai-agent-patterns/src/site/docs/patterns/embedded-explaining.md

 ## Next Steps

 1. **Implement the Pattern**: Start by adding explanations to your most critical tools
-2. **Monitor Quality**: Track explanation quality and adjust requirements
+2. **Monitor Quality**: Track how explanations help with debugging and trust
-3. **Gather Feedback**: See how explanations help with debugging and trust
+3. **Iterate on Prompts**: Refine explanation prompts based on real usage
 4. **Expand Coverage**: Add explanations to more tools based on value

 ## Related Patterns